 A child who has become constipated may have a generally slow digestive system.
 If that is the case with your child, he will have a tendency to become constipated when his schedule changes or he is away from home.
 Many children become constipated when they start school and are too busy to take the time to sit and relax.
 Help your child to notice that it feels good to have a soft BM every day and not so good to have one that’s hard.
 Teach him that it is important to drink water, tun around and play, eat good foods, and relax to sit.
 That’s good advice for any child, and even better advice for a child who has had hard BMs.

 Meg Zweiback is a pediatric nurse practitioner and specialist in toilet training, constipation, encopresis and enuresis.
-This article was presented at the American Academy of Pediatrics winter meeting in San Francisco, December 2012
+This article is based on a talk she gave at the American Academy of Pediatrics winter meeting in San Francisco, December 2012.